temporalio/spring-boot-demo/README.md

 And click the "Signal" button.

-You should see that our workflow execution is not in the "Completed" status.
+You should see that our workflow execution is now in the "Completed" status.

 ### Query Execution